 Fixate on the central cross during the motion and watch the cycle at least three times.
 Observe the motion aftereffect in the resting figure (the Buddha of Kamakura).
 [There is a more flashy version on the next page.]
-The "Fullscreen" mode (lowest button) can enhance the effect, but might be too slow depending on your screen size and computer speed.
+The “warping” caused by the motion aftereffect applies to anything you look at.

 This is often explained in terms of “fatigue” of the class of neurons encoding one motion direction.
-It is probably more accurate to interpret this in terms of adaptation or “gain control”.
+It is, however, more accurate to interpret this in terms of adaptation or “gain control”.

 We use the motion aftereffect in combination with EEG recordings as a tool to analyse the human motion system (→motion projects).
 For a more detailed explanation and a neat demo of the “waterfall effect” see George Mather’s MAE page.

 Aristotle “De Somnis” (in Parva Naturalia, translated by Beare JI, 1931) chapter 2 (search for ‘rivers’).
 [Interestingly, Aristotle did not describe the reverse motion, rather “…things really at rest are then seen moving”.]

 Lucretius TC (≈-50) De rerum natura, book 4